 Embracing the slow fashion movement has not only increased my confidence in making the right decisions but also helped me think more about others, by contributing less to the destruction of our planet.

 You can learn more about my journey to building an ethical wardrobe in my other article on how I became a slow fashion advocate for good.

 What does slow fashion stand for?

-The fashion industry is the second-largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 It's now more important than ever to promote the opposite of fast fashion.